 Denizen of planet Earth, specifically the Americas, more specifically the Northern America, more more specifically, America, also sometimes referred to as the "United States".
 Therefore, not very British.
 Self-proclaimed nerd, proud Slytherin.
 Blossoming botanist/mycologist/naturalist.
 Experimental cook, wannabe snobby foodie.
 Currently have 90% of the lyrics to Hamilton memorized.

 I'm a writer at heart and have many original projects going on, but my HP fanfic has been a lovely side project.
 My updates are irregular and sporadic, but just like death and taxes, you can count on them eventually coming for you.
 Probably.
 Heavy emphasis on the "eventually".

-If you want to get in touch, shoot me an email: email@example.com
+If you want to get in touch, shoot me an email: mlocatis@

 I am a private person and have no public social medias, such as the Facebook or the Twitter or the Instagram.

 NOTE: Bien que j'écrive en anglais, je parle également français, et j'aimerai bien publier des morceaux en français de temps en temps.
 Comme ce n'est pas ma langue maternelle, j'aimerai bien l'aide d'une rédacteur/rédactrice de qui la langue maternelle est le français.
 N'hésitez pas de m'envoyer un message si çela vous intéresse.